-If a student must miss a test, they must notify the course instructor directly prior to the time of the test.
-It is at the discretion of the course instructor to reschedule the make-up test and the format of the rescheduled test if notification is received prior to the time of the test.
+If a student must miss a test, he/she must notify the course instructor directly prior to the time of the test.
+If notification is received prior to the time of the test, the faculty member may reschedule the test or schedule a test over the material in an alternate format.
 If the instructor does not receive notification prior to the scheduled test, the test grade will be 0.
+The make-up date or format of the rescheduled exam is at the discretion of the instructor.